Compare two cars

 Verdict

-BMW appears just a bit more reliable, although the difference is truly marginal.
+Audi appears just a bit more reliable, although the difference is truly marginal.
 The most important thing when deciding between any two vehicles should always be safety, both passive and active.
 In my opinion, everything taken into account, Audi A8 offers slightly better overall protection and takes the lead.
 From there things take a different direction, with BMW offering somewhat better performance, just enough to call it quicker.
 To make things even better, it consumps less fuel!
 It's not difficult to say then that if I'd need to make a choice, it would definitely be the BMW.
 Nevertheless, let's not forget that people have different preferences and needs, so what really counts is your personal feel.
 I'm only here to help.
-I suggest you spend two more minutes in order to find out which car, based on your needs and budget, would be picked by the virtual adviser, out of 12.000+ vehicles we currently have in our database.
+In case you have two minutes to spare I invite you to define your needs, desires and budget and see which car would be chosen by the virtual adviser, among more than 12.000 different ones in our database.

 Follow us